 Nova Scotia is a Canadian province located on Canada's southeastern coast.
-It is the most populous province in the Maritimes, and its capital, Halifax, is a major economic centre of the region and a gateway for immigration to Canada since its inception.
+It is the most populous province in the Maritimes, and its capital, Halifax, is a major economic centre of the region and a gateway for Immigration to Canada since its inception.
 Nova Scotia is the second smallest province in Canada, with an area of 55,284 km².
-Its population of 934,405 makes it the fourth least populous province of the country.
+Its population of 921,727 makes it the second most densely populated province in Canada.

 Nova Scotia's economy is traditionally largely resource-based, but has in recent decades, become more diverse; and with a burgeoning economy and a relaxed lifestyle it is an ideal destination for Canadian Immigration.
 Industries such as fishing, mining, forestry and agriculture remain very important, and have been joined by tourism, technology, film production, music and the financial service industries.

 The government of Nova Scotia is a parliamentary democracy.
 Its unicameral legislature, the Nova Scotia House of Assembly, consists of fifty-two members.
-Those considering immigration to Canada may wish to know that all provinces within Canada and Canada itself are members of the British Commonwealth and as such the Queen of England, Queen Elizabeth II, is the head of Nova Scotia's chief executive government.
-Her duties in Nova Scotia are carried out by the Lieutenant-Governor, Mayann E. Francis.
-The government is headed by the Premier, Rodney MacDonald, who took office February 22, 2006.
+Those considering Immigration to Canada may wish to know that all provinces within Canada and Canada itself are members of the British Commonwealth and as such the Queen of England, Queen Elizabeth II, is the head of Nova Scotia's chief executive government.
+Her duties in Nova Scotia are carried out by the Lieutenant-Governor, John James Grant.
+The government is headed by the Premier, Stephen McNeil, who took office October 22, 2013.
 Halifax is home to the House of Assembly and Lieutenant-Governor.

-Nova Scotia has elected three minority governments over the last decade.
-The Progressive Conservative government of John Hamm, and now Rodney MacDonald, has required the support of the New Democratic Party or Liberal Party since the election in 2003.
+Nova Scotia has elected several minority governments over the last fifteen years.
 Nova Scotia's politics are divided on regional lines in such a way that it has become difficult to elect a majority government.
 Rural mainland Nova Scotia has largely been aligned behind the Progressive Conservative Party, Halifax Regional Municipality has overwhelmingly supported the New Democrats, with Cape Breton voting for Liberals with a few Progressive Conservatives and New Democrats.
 This has resulted in a 1/3 split of votes on a Province wide basis for each party, and difficulty in any party gaining a majority.
-Progressive Conservative Premier Dr. Hamm announced his retirement in late 2005 and was replaced by Rodney MacDonald after MacDonald won a closely contested leadership convention, defeating former finance minister, and the race's frontrunner, Neil LeBlanc on the first ballot and Halifax businessman Bill Black on the second.
-MacDonald is the second youngest premier in Nova Scotia's history.

 The province's mainland is the Nova Scotia peninsula, surrounded by the Atlantic Ocean, including numerous bays and estuaries.
 Nova Scotia, and in particluar Halifax has been a destination port for immigrants from around the world for over 400 years.
 Cape Breton Island, a large island to the northeast of the Nova Scotian mainland, is also part of the province, as is Sable Island, a small island notorious for its shipwrecks, approximately 175 km (95 nm) from the province's southern coast.
 Nova Scotia is Canada's second smallest province in area (after Prince Edward Island).

 These trends challenge us to finds ways to continue to support the way of life that we enjoy.
-Canadian immigration is one way by which Nova Scotia can help meet the increased demand for skilled workers.
-The Canada 2006 Census counted an estimated 84,800 foreign-born people in the four Atlantic provinces combined.
-This was an increase of 8,800 immigrants from 2001, and a growth rate of 11.6%.
-Nova Scotia had 45,190 foreign-born persons, who represented 5% of the provincial population, the largest percentage of the four provinces.
+Canadian Immigration is one way by which Nova Scotia can help meet the increased demand for skilled workers.
+The Canada 2011 Census counted an estimated 92,990 foreign-born people in the four Atlantic provinces combined.
+This was an increase of 84,800 immigrants from 2006.
+Nova Scotia had 48,275 foreign-born persons, the largest percentage of the four provinces.

 Nova Scotia's economy is predominantly service-based.
-The province's service sector is proportionally larger than that of Canada.
-In 2002, 76.3% of the provincial GDP was within the service sector, compared to 69.1% for Canada.
-This is due in Par tot eh fact that Nova Scotia is a tourist destination, with its long sandy beached, spectacular ocean views and great golf.
+The province's service sector is proportionally larger than that of Canada, this is due in part to the fact that Nova Scotia is a tourist destination, with its long sandy beaches, spectacular ocean views and great golf.
 It is almost totally surrounded by water.

-The goods producing sector accounted for 23.7% of Nova Scotia's economy in 2002, compared to 30.9% for Canada in the same year.
-This represents Nova Scotia's long established position as the principal financial and commercial service centre for Atlantic Canada and the centre for regional public administration and defence.
-Those immigrants with expereince in the service sector may wish to consider immigrating to Nova Scotia.
+The goods producing sector accounts for a large portion of Nova Scotia's economy, this represents Nova Scotia's long established position as the principal financial and commercial service centre for Atlantic Canada and the centre for regional public administration and defence.
+Those immigrants with experience in the service sector may wish to consider immigrating to Nova Scotia.
 It includes a wide range of business and personal services, health and educational services, public administration, defence and other federal departments.
 The goods producing sector includes manufacturing, construction, primary industries, and utilities.

 A comprehensive range of post-secondary education facilities is available in Nova Scotia and like most maritime provinces it has hosted many students from around the world.
 They study at these institutions of hire learning, many of whom, decide to immigrate to Canada once they have completed their education.
 The Nova Scotia Community College system has 13 campuses around the province.
 Together with the Collège de l'Acadie, they provide education and training programs in the trades, technical, technological and applied arts fields at campuses across the province in both English and French.
 Programs are designed to help students acquire the skills, knowledge, attitudes and habits necessary to enter and progress in their chosen occupations.
 Collège de l'Acadie provides community college services for French speaking students through the use of distance education technology and learning centres across the province.